-Selecting Your Rib Roast
+Selecting Your Cut

 Be sure to get the age of your roast from your butcher.
 This is important because you want a minimum of 28 days of wet age before you cook your roast.
 “Wet age is when the product is in the original vacuum-sealed bag from the meat processor,” says Carr.

 After you’ve successfully endured the aging period, it’s showtime.
 Let your roast warm up to room temperature, then turn on the oven.
-“I would go for a high-heat attack at first to caramelize the outside of the prime rib — probably about 450,” says Carr.
+“I would go for a high-heat attack at first to caramelize the outside of the prime rib — probably about 450 [degrees Fahrenheit],” says Carr.
 “If you have a convection oven, you might want to turn the heat down by 25-50 degrees.”
 Once the oven is heated, put your roast into the oven and bake for about 20 minutes.

 Carryover and Carving

 “You want the juices to redistribute and for all the temperatures to equalize throughout the roast,” says Carr.
 “Then, when you slice it, you’re going to have a minimal loss of juiciness.”
-Carryover cooking should increase the internal temperature to the 130-140 range.
+Carryover cooking should increase the internal temperature to the 130-140 degree Fahrenheit range.

 After you let the roast rest, then you can give in to the lamentations of your hungry guests and start carving.
 Carr is partial to inch-thick cuts, but really it’s a matter of personal preference.
-Some people enjoy super-thin English cuts of prime rib.
+Some people enjoy super-thin English-style cuts of prime rib.

 Yorkshire pudding and au jus are classic accompaniments to prime rib.
-Fresh-ground horseradish or horseradish cream sauce is quite nice, too.
+Fresh-ground horseradish or horseradish cream sauce is quite nice too.
 You can’t go wrong with mashed potatoes or a baked potato for the starch, and asparagus or baked spinach for the vegetable.

 Prime rib occupies a hallowed space in the minds of meat lovers.
 Still, you shouldn’t let that deter you from attempting it yourself.
 Learning how to cook prime rib can revolutionize your dinner parties, family dinners, or dinners alone (we don’t know your life).